You are here

 Please keep in mind that we are operating the Police Department with very little margin for error.
 Unforeseen costs such as a major detective caseload, a major public safety event, additional unforeseen overtime, additional training, or adding more employees in advance of other future retirements, can easily throw the Police Department budget into a more unstable place.

-What of the Fire Tax in 2023?
+What of the Fire Tax in 2025?

-There is no change in the Fire Tax for 2023 because an increase is not possible.
+There is no proposed change in the Fire Tax for 2025 because an increase is not possible.
 State law places a limit on the Borough at a very low tax rate for the purpose of paying for the Fire Department.
 Not that we like taxes, but the 1965 State Law makes no sense.
-The Borough is prohibited from levying more than 2.5 mil (the 2023 equivalent of about $527,500) in Fire Tax, but it must be used for apparatus/truck expenses and not for firefighters.
-Further, the Borough is prohibited from levying more than ½ mil (the 2023 equivalent of about $111,000) for all the firefighter wages and benefits.
-In Chambersburg, firefighter wages and benefits cost the Borough well over $4 million per year.
-Obviously, this artificial limit in place since 1965 does not envision a mostly paid and experienced professional fire department, as we have here in Chambersburg.
+The Borough is prohibited from levying more than 3-mil (the 2025 equivalent of about $640,605) in Fire Tax, but most of it must be used for apparatus/truck expenses and not for firefighters’ wages and benefits.
+Further, the Borough is prohibited from using more than 1-mil (the 2025 equivalent of about $215,843) for all the firefighter wages and benefits.
+Clearly, the State of Pennsylvania wants to inhibit the ability of any borough from having a paid professional firefighting force.

-The long term funding issue of the Chambersburg Fire Department is not identical to the issue of the Chambersburg Police Department.
+The long-term funding issue of the Fire Department is not identical to the issue of the Police Department.
 The main difference is that the Fire Department brings in significant revenue.
 Specifically, the Fire Department is a regional provider of Basic Life Support (BLS) ambulance service inside the Borough and in parts of the surrounding townships.
 While less than 50% of ambulance invoices are paid (and mostly by insurance), those payments are significant.
 In addition, the Fire Department acts as the Borough’s Fire Code safety inspection service.
 Done on a tri-annual basis for most commercial businesses (and annual basis for some types of businesses), this service results in fewer fires or loss of life, and provides some income for the Fire Department.

-While the revenue from the ambulance service and the Fire Code safety inspections is not enough to pay for the cost of operating the Fire Department, this and the Fire Tax combined, are counted as a very respectable effort to close the gap in costs.
+While the revenue from the ambulance service and the Fire Code safety inspections is not enough to pay for the cost of operating the Fire Department, this and the Fire Tax combined are counted as a very respectable effort to close the gap in costs.
 The balance of the Fire Department operating expenses is closed by undesignated General Fund revenue above and beyond the Fire Tax.
 Every dollar of undesignated revenue used to close the gap between these revenues and the Fire Department budget is one less dollar that can be used for parks or recreation, highways or streets, or other functions such as economic development or new initiatives in community development.
-In 2023, it is estimated that the Chambersburg Fire Department and EMS will cost $1,323,405 more to operate than the revenues collected.
-This includes shifting fire pension subsidies from utility departments to help the Fire Department as well as the estimated yield of ½ mil of Fire Tax permitted to be used for operations.
-There is no way permitted to raise the Fire Tax (approx. 6.3 mil more) to cover this deficit.

 The world of EMS is in such flux, we do not see any reason to not stay the course and give the process another year to unfold.
 Many believe the entire EMS system is on the verge of catastrophic failure.